zacharyeisenhutt/Mu2e-CRV-Tester/README.md

 * [Setup](#setup)
 * [Running the code](#running-the-code)
 ## Overview
-This project uses Python to code motherboards for Mu2e
+This project uses Python to code motherboards for the Mu2e project
 ## General info
 The motherboards used all have 4 FPGA chips, each with their own 16 DAC channels.
 The boards register is written in hexadecimal and the Python code mainly focuses on the bias voltages/buses displayed between 0x300 and 0x3FF.
 ## Technologies